-I was born in Singapore and raised in Japan as a Third Culture Kid (TCK).
-I’m bilingual but I feel most comfortable speaking Japlish, a hybrid of Japanese and English (not to be confused with Engrish).
+Justin Lau was born in Singapore and raised in Japan.
+He is bilingual but feels most comfortable speaking Japlish, a hybrid of Japanese and English.

-I’m editor-in-chief of Transect Magazine, a literary magazine that showcases short stories and poetry written by multiculturals worldwide.
-Transect has published work from 24 countries.
+He founded Transect Magazine, a literary magazine of short stories and poetry, to amplify marginalised and multicultural voices.
+Transect has published work from 30 countries.

 He studied English Literature at Durham University, focusing on Neil Gaiman’s The Sandman (BA) and Craig Thompson’s Blankets and Habibi (MA).
 He is currently studying for an MA in Theology at Cranmer Hall and writing a dissertation on East Asian theologies.